HazardousPeach/hazardouspeach.github.io/_posts/herbgrind-7-what-about-square-root.md

 implementations of math functions, but unfortunately we run into a hitch when we try to call straight into the original implementations.
-What we want to do is intercept the call to, say, `sqrt`, and do the necessary bookeeping to compute the exact version.
+What we want to do is intercept the call to, say, `sqrt`, and do the necessary bookkeeping to compute the exact version.
 Then, call into the original version to get the computed value, which we return to the client program.
 But Valgrind's wrapping mechanism uses a very complex, low-level procedure to shuttle